clseibold/derevel/README.md

 # Derevel
 A minimalistic and easy build system for small C projects.
 This is a work in progress and is nowhere near ready for use in actual software!
+Contributions are welcome.

 NOTE: Only tested on linux.
 You must have gcc installed in order to use this.